KirankumarAmbati/I-can-not-REACT/ComponentLifeCycle.md

 ## React Component Life Cycle

-We already know that it uses the `render()` method for this purpose.
+We already know that it uses the `render()` method for rendering the page on UI.
 However having only the `render()` method may not always suffice our requirements.
 What if we want to do something before or after the component has rendered or mounted ?
 What if we want to avoid a re-render?